Cloud Storage for Multi-Service Battery Operation (Extended Version): Model and Optimization Problems

-The Cloud Storage service can be defined by a contract between the CSO and the end users, where the CSO offers a menu of different virtual battery sizes $(c_k, r_k)$ at a price $q_k$ over a certain period, and each end user can operate his virtual storage the same way he would with his own behind the meter battery.
-We model their interactions by considering a principal-agent setup in the form of a two-stage game between the CSO and the households.
-The CSO first decides the size of the battery he wants to install, and what set of contracts to propose to the households for leasing the virtual battery.
-Each household in turn decides how much virtual battery to rent and how to use it.
-Then, the CSO schedules the battery operation considering the signed contracts and households' use of their virtual batteries.
+We model the CSO and users interaction by a principal-agent model in the form of a two-stage game.
+The CSO first decides the size of the battery he wants to install, and what menu of virtual battery contracts to propose to the users.
+Each virtual battery contract in the contract menu $Q = \{(q_k, c_k, r_k)\}_{k\in K}$ is in the form of energy and power capacity $(c_k, r_k)$ and price $q_k$ for access in the entire horizon $T$.
+Each user then decides how much virtual battery to rent and how to use it.
+Then, the CSO schedules the battery operation considering the signed contracts and users' use of their virtual batteries.

-We first study the households' problem.
-Household $i$ chooses its virtual battery size $(c^h_i, r^h_i)$ from the contract menu $Q = \{(q_k, c_k, r_k)\}_{k\in K}$ and its optimal strategy for operating the virtual battery ${\sigma^h_{i,t}}^*, t\in T$ based on optimization (\ref{eqn:Opt_household}).
-It has to find a trade-off between the savings it gains from energy arbitrage on its electricity bill through the use of its virtual battery and the Cloud Storage fee.
-The first part of the objective function (\ref{Opt_household1}) corresponds to the cost associated with the contracted virtual storage capacity, while the second part is the expected electricity bill.
+We first study the users' problem.
+User $i$ chooses its virtual battery size $(c^h_i, r^h_i)$ from the contract menu $Q = \{(q_k, c_k, r_k)\}_{k\in K}$ and its optimal strategy for operating the virtual battery ${\sigma^h_{i,t}}^*, t\in T$.
+In this decision the user has to find a trade-off between the savings it gains from energy arbitrage on its electricity bill through the use of its virtual battery and the cloud storage fee.
+Optimization (\ref{eqn:Opt_user}) formulates users decision.
+The first part of the objective function (\ref{Opt_user1}) corresponds to the cost associated with the contracted virtual storage capacity, while the second part is the expected electricity bill.
+Here the expectation is taken over external random states for the inelastic demand and for rooftop solar production.
 The expected electricity bill decreases when the storage capacity increases.

-The first constraint (\ref{Opt_household2}) corresponds to the maximum charge and discharge rates, while the second constraint (\ref{Opt_household3}) relates to the minimum and maximum states of charge.
-Finally, Equation (\ref{Opt_household5}) defines the dynamics of the battery.
-The solution to the above problem gives $c^{h*}_i, r^{h*}_i, \sigma^{h*}_{i,t}$ which determine the virtual battery characteristics and its use by the household.
+The first constraint (\ref{Opt_user2}) corresponds to the maximum charge and discharge rates, while the second constraint (\ref{Opt_user3}) relates to the minimum and maximum states of charge.
+Finally, (\ref{Opt_user5}) defines the dynamics of the battery.
+The solution to the above problem gives $c^{h*}_i, r^{h*}_i, \sigma^{h*}_{i,t}$ which determine the virtual battery characteristics and its use by the user.